Red Alert: The War Within

-Red Alert: The War Within is an Indian crime drama film directed by Ananth Narayan Mahadevan.
+Red Alert: The War Within, shortly called Red Alert, is an Indian crime drama film directed by Ananth Narayan Mahadevan.
 It was released theatrically in India on 9 July 2010.
-The drama is based on the true story of Narasimha who gets caught up in a clash between police and Naxalites and is then forced to work with the latter.
+The drama is based on the true story of Narsimha, who gets caught up in a clash between police and Naxalites and is then forced to work with the latter.

 Red Alert premiered at the 6th Stuttgart Film Festival in 2009.